syncfusion-content/windowsforms-docs/WindowsForms/chart/Chart-Types.md

 ## Polar And Radar Chart

-Essential chart supports the implementation of Polar and Radar charts in the chart control.
+Essential® chart supports the implementation of Polar and Radar charts in the chart control.
 These charts can be used to display different values and angles in the form of a graph.

 ### Polar Chart